bi0sCTF 2024 - Writeups

 Flag: verboten{2024-02-16-20-29-04:221436813}

-So by filtering with the word ‘incoming’, the information about the AnyDesk connection can be found.
+Filtering the log file with keyword “incoming”, information about the AnyDesk connection can be identified.

 verboten 7 [Forensics]